MicrosoftDocs/VBA-Docs/api/Office.PolicyItem.md

 ## Example

-The following example lists the name and description of all of the policy items for the active document.
+The following example lists the name and description of all the policy items for the active document.

 ```vb